The best mushrooms for steak, a super simple and quick side dish. A delicious recipe for sauteed mushrooms with garlic and parsley.

-Just a packet of mushrooms, some parsley and garlic, and about 15 minutes' time.
+Just a packet of mushrooms, some parsley, and garlic, and about 15 minutes time.
 And when you think that steak doesn't need much cooking time either, you can really have a perfectly delicious dinner in no time.

-I love pairing meat with mushrooms, one of our favorite dishes is this German Schnitzel with hunter's sauce, the hunter sauce being just a little more elaborate version of these sauteed mushrooms.
-If you like them as much as I do, you should definitely try that sauce as well, it is superb!
+I love pairing meat with mushrooms: One of our favorite dishes is this German Schnitzel with hunter's sauce, the hunter sauce being just a little more elaborate version of these sauteed mushrooms.
+If you like them as much as I do, you should definitely try that sauce as well; it is superb!
 Or try this amazing Veal Marsala Recipe (with Mushrooms).

 Mushrooms:

-- Portobello mushrooms are also plain cremini which were allowed to grow a bit longer.
+- Portobello mushrooms are also plain cremini, which were allowed to grow a bit longer.
 They are perfectly fine as well.

 Butter:

-- I used unsalted butter, but if all you have is salted butter, that is fine as well, adjust the taste with salt accordingly.
+- I used unsalted butter, but if all you have is salted butter, that is fine as well; adjust the taste with salt accordingly.

-- Mushrooms can be full of dirt and they have to be thoroughly cleaned before cooking.
+Mushrooms can be full of dirt, and they have to be thoroughly cleaned before cooking.
 However, I don't like washing them (except in extreme cases) because I feel that they absorb a lot of water and are not that tasty anymore.

-- So, the best way to clean them is by wiping them with kitchen paper towels.
+So, the best way to clean them is by wiping them with kitchen paper towels.

-How to serve?
+๐ฝ๏ธHow to serve?

-Best Mushrooms for Steak
+Best Sauteed Mushrooms for Steak

 Ingredients

-- 450 g/ 1 lb mushrooms Note
+- 1 lb mushrooms 450 g, Notes 1, 2

 - 1 tablespoon butter